aishapectyo/Jacknife-Algorithm-Python/README.md

 # Jacknife
-Simple jacknife algorithm
+Simple jacknife python algorithm.
-Drop me a message if you have any suggestions/questions
+Drop me a message if you have any suggestions/questions.